digital-land/digital-land/content/project/local-plans/index.md

 ## Timeline

+**March - May 2019**

+We are meeting with local authorities across the country to understand the different Local Plan making processes, the challenges faced by those involved, and the data used throughout the process.
+This is a key part of our research into how digital tools could support the process of collecting and publishing data, and making local plans.

 **24 April 2019**

 We met with the [Planning Inspectorate](https://www.gov.uk/government/organisations/planning-inspectorate) to learn about their involvement in monitoring emerging plans.